 Reasons for Tailor-Made Designs

 A tailor made design process ensures that the District Cooling and Heating Plants’ (DCHPs) contractors and the plant owners form a solid partnership.
 Walking the owner through the entire process is important, as this is an opportunity to answer any questions.
 Such questions revolve around the government's role in the implementation of District Energy.
 As a utility, DC needs an adequate regulatory framework to protect consumers, providers and developers.
 Remember that government interventions vary from country to country, so the idea of tailor made designs makes even more sense.
 Generally, government intervention should cover three areas namely technical codes/service standards, designation of zones and tariff regulation.
-It is especially crucial to identify the high-density areas, as that is where district cooling makes most sense.
+It is especially crucial to identify the high-density areas, as that is where centralized cooling and heating networks make most sense.

-When it comes to district cooling systems, absoluteness has no place.
+When it comes to district cooling and heating systems, absoluteness has no place.
 Smaller does not always translate into higher efficiency and larger is not always better.
 The efficiency, reliability and size of the system are dependent on many aspects including ambient air conditions, utility pricing and government input.
 An adapted energy load profile simulation is the hallmark of precise system design, as it takes into account specific ambient conditions.
 It may be a strenuous process, but it minimizes errors associated with energy performance prediction.

 Distribution Network Is a Factor

-A distribution network that is incorrectly sized can lead to problems, for example Low Delta T syndrome.
+The centralized distribution network that is incorrectly sized can lead to problems, for example Low Delta T syndrome.
 If the network is not strong enough to accommodate the increased water flow required by an oversized system, it might not work.
 Even if it does, insufficient flow will affect effectiveness and operating efficiency, leading to premature failure of the chiller and other costly components.
 We have seen cases where institutions have existing district energy infrastructure.
 Some may even have a chiller plant in place.
 For such projects, it is important to have all the details before recommending a solution that can possibly incorporate the old system.

 Tests Help Size System Correctly